VPRamon/TSI/docs/ARCHITECTURE.md

 ### High-Level Overview

-The TSI application employs a hybrid architecture designed to balance rapid development capabilities with computational performance:
+The TSI application employs a hybrid architecture with strict separation of concerns:

--   **Frontend**: Built with **Streamlit**, providing an interactive web interface for users to visualize scheduling trends, compare schedules, and adjust parameters.
-Utilizes Plotly and Altair for advanced charting.
+-   **Frontend (Python/Streamlit)**: Provides an interactive web interface for users to visualize scheduling trends, compare schedules, and adjust parameters.
+Utilizes Plotly and Altair for advanced charting. **Python handles only UI concerns** - it does not connect to databases or perform business logic.

+-   **Backend (Rust + PyO3)**: A high-performance extension handles ALL business logic:
+    - Database connection management (tiberius + bb8 connection pooling)
+    - SQL query execution and data retrieval
+    - Statistical analysis (Gaussian smoothing, aggregations)
+    - Data transformations and ETL operations
--   **Backend**: A high-performance **Rust** extension (exposed via **PyO3**) handles computationally intensive tasks such as statistical analysis, Gaussian smoothing, and data aggregation.
-Compiled as native code for maximum throughput.
+    - Compiled as native code for maximum throughput

 -   **Database Layer**: Azure SQL Server with a dual-table strategy:
     - **Analytics Tables**: Pre-computed, denormalized data for ~10-100x faster queries
     - **Operations Tables**: Normalized source data with automatic fallback

+-   **Configuration**: All database configuration is owned by the Rust backend, read from environment variables:
+    - `DB_SERVER`, `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`
+    - `DB_AUTH_METHOD` (sql_password | aad_password | aad_token)
+    - See `rust_backend/src/db/config.rs` for complete options

 -   **Infrastructure**: The application is containerized using Docker multi-stage builds and deployed on **Azure Container Apps** for horizontal scalability.

 ### Data Flow Sequence Diagram